 Each team tends to wear matching shirts, and each participant also wears a tight sash that supports the lower back and is used as a handhold or foothold for those climbing the tower.
 The most difficult part is not the construction, but taking the tower down again afterwards.
 As a result, only towers that are successfully completed and then dismantled without collapse are judged "descarregat" - the best rating on offer.

-Envia un nou comentari
+Afegeix un nou comentari